Skip to main content

 Tecton Repository

-A Tecton Repository is a collection of Python files containing Tecton Object Definitions, which define feature pipelines and other dataflows within Tecton's framework.
+A Tecton Repository is a collection of Python files containing Tecton Object Definitions, which define feature, embedding, or prompt pipelines and other dataflows within Tecton's framework.
 These repositories are typically stored in a Source Control Repository, like Git, enabling version control and collaboration.

 Workspace